steunix/passweaver-api/docs/index.md

  - Local: the user password hash is stored locally in the database
  - LDAP: authenticate against a LDAP/Active Directory server
+   - if enabled in config, authenticated users in LDAP/AD are automatically created at login, so they don't need to be created before hand by an admin
  - API key: authenticate only via an existing API key
  - Google OAuth2 token validation: see below